-a) Critical equipment and technical devices are identified, validated, regularly inspected and records are maintained.

-b) Critical equipment is maintained and serviced in accordance with the manufacturer's instructions.
+- a) Critical equipment and technical devices are identified, validated, regularly inspected and records are maintained. - b) Critical equipment is maintained and serviced in accordance with the manufacturer's instructions.

-c) Equipment affecting critical processes and storage parameters is identified and monitored to detect malfunctions and defects and procedures are in place to take any corrective actions.

-d) New and repaired equipment is validated before use and this is documented.

-e) There are documented agreements with maintenance companies.

-h) Users have access to instructions for equipment and receive training in the use of equipment and maintenance where appropriate.

-i) Staff are aware of how to report an equipment problem.

-j) For each critical process, the materials, equipment and personnel are identified and documented.

-k) There are contingency plans for equipment failure.
+- c) Equipment affecting critical processes and storage parameters is identified and monitored to detect malfunctions and defects and procedures are in place to take any corrective actions. - d) New and repaired equipment is validated before use and this is documented. - e) There are documented agreements with maintenance companies. - f) Cleaning, disinfection and sanitation of critical equipment is performed regularly, and this is recorded. - h) Users have access to instructions for equipment and receive training in the use of equipment and maintenance where appropriate. - i) Staff are aware of how to report an equipment problem. - j) For each critical process, the materials, equipment and personnel are identified and documented. - k) There are contingency plans for equipment failure.